A company reporting structure sets out an organization’s authority flow, detailing how duties, responsibilities, and supervision are divided.

 A defined company reporting structure:

 - Improves operational efficiency.
-When your employees know who to go to, and when, it helps them to complete tasks on time.
-A defined structure also helps you execute your business strategy and achieve your business objectives by promoting transparency and prioritizing communication.
+When your employees know who they report to, it helps them to complete tasks on time.
+A defined structure also helps you execute your business strategy and achieve objectives through open communication.

 - Enhances employee experience.
-Employees know who they need to report to or seek support and guidance from, helping them to stay organized and productive.
+Employees know who they need to report to or seek support and guidance from, helping them stay organized and productive.
 If this is unclear, it can be a source of stress for employees.
-A clear reporting structure allows employees to understand potential promotion pathways, keeping them motivated.
+A clear reporting structure also allows employees to understand potential paths to promotion.

 - Minimizes labor overspending.
 If roles and responsibilities unnecessarily cross over with each other, you may be hiring too many people and overspending on labor.
 A company reporting structure helps you to keep track of your labor costs.